 Indications of Increasing Transparency in Assisted Living Records

 Last year, A Place for Mom released the State Guide to Assisted Living Records and Reports.
 We investigated the ease of which (or lack thereof) that consumers can find information about the records of assisted living communities.
 That is, we looked at how much access consumers have to inspections reports and the backgrounds of communities, documented deficiencies and violations.

-The fact that ALFA was able to compile such lists for each state and the District of Columbia is a testament to the increasing access of assisted living records.
-For most states, ALFA was able to base their lists on documented, publicly available records of each deficiency type.
+The fact that Argentum was able to compile such lists for each state and the District of Columbia is a testament to the increasing access of assisted living records.
+For most states, Argentum was able to base their lists on documented, publicly available records of each deficiency type.
 This is evidence of growing transparency in the area of senior living oversite.

-Still, in some states ALFA researchers had to rely on interviews with Administration of Aging officials to estimate to most common deficiencies.
-The ALFA report does not differentiate states where the lists were based on raw data as compared to interviews, but the fact some states were unable to provide actual data indicates many states still have room to improve the transparency of assisted living records.
+Still, in some states Argentum researchers had to rely on interviews with Administration of Aging officials to estimate to most common deficiencies.
+The Argentum report does not differentiate states where the lists were based on raw data as compared to interviews, but the fact some states were unable to provide actual data indicates many states still have room to improve the transparency of assisted living records.

 Assisted living regulators do their best to assure assisted living care is up to standards, but in some states, inspectors are required to visit providers as infrequently as every two years.

 That’s why you should actively assure that a community you are considering for a loved one, or yourself, is up to the tasks.
 Our Assisted Living Residence Checklist can help you stay organized and ask the right questions to help you pick a safe and appropriate community free of issues the Argentum report highlights.